shivaduke28/kanikama-docs/pages/components/SetupMonitor.md

 ## KanikamaRuntimeMonitorCamera

-This is a runtime component to capture a monitor and get averaged colors.
+This is a runtime component to capture a monitor by Camera and get averaged colors.
 This component is attached in `KanikamaMonitorGroup.prefab`.
+Averaged colors are given by choosing appropriate mipmap levels.
+For example, if you use 2x2 grids, the mipmap level should be 7.
+To work this correctly, the render target of the Camera needs to have the resolution 256 x 256.

 |fields|type|note|
 |-|-|-|